 Our Rules Visible Consistencies Relentless Routines Above and Beyond Recognition 1.
 Be Ready 1.
-Calm adult behaviours Wonderful walking 1.
+Calm adult behaviours 1.
+Wonderful walking 1.
 Star of the Week 2.
 Be Respectful 2.
 Catch pupils doing the right 2.
 Magnet eyes 2.
 Dojo message 3.
 Be Safe thing 3.
 Lovely lines 3.
 A comment on the gate 3.
 Praise in public (PIP) 4.
 Calm corridors 4.
 Lunchtime postcards 4.
 Remind in private (RIP) 5.
 Super-sitting 5.
 Hot Chocolate Friday 6.
 A visit to SLT Stepped Boundaries Scripts and Mantras 1.
-Reminder I noticed you chose to(noticed behaviour) This is a REMINDER that we need to be (Rea • You now have the chance to make a better cho pice Thank you for listening 2.
-Warning I noticed you chose to (noticed behaviour) This is the second time I have spoken to you.
-If you choose to break the rules again you will to ask you to, work in another classroom/stand by the fence Do you remember when(model of previous good behaviour)?
+Reminder I noticed you chose to(noticed behaviour) 1.
+Kelliniaei This is a REMINDER that we need to be (Ready, Respectful, Safe) You now have the chance to make a better choice Thank you for listening 2.
+Warning I noticed you chose to (noticed behaviour) 2 This is the second time I have spoken to you.
+If you choose to break the rules again you will leave me no choice but to ask you to, work in another classroom/stand by the fence Do you remember when(model of previous good behaviour)?
 That is the behaviour I expect from you.
 Think carefully.
-I know that you can make right Thank you for listening / I'm glad we had this conversation 3.
+I know that you can make right choices.
+Thank you for listening / I'm glad we had this conversation 3.
 Calming time I noticed you chose to(noticed behaviour) 4.
 Follow up: repair What happened?
-(Neutral, dispassionate 8 after I have already spoken to you. and restore (staff will language.)
-You need to work in another classroom/stand , What were you feeling at the time? by the fence draw on Emotion Coaching What have you felt since?
+(Neutral, dispassionate or caming and after I have already spoken to you. • • language.)
+You need to work in another and restore (staff will What were you feeling at the time? classroom/stand by the fence draw on Emotion Coaching What have you felt since?
 I will speak to you in two minutes. where appropriate Appendix How did this make people feel?
 Behaviour recorded in class behaviour book.
 A) Who has been affected?
 What should we do to put things right?
 How can we do things differently?